openwallet-foundation/tac/docs/governance/security.md

 !!! example "Example Update"
     Dear _hacker_,

     I'm emailing to let you know that we have confirmed your bug report as a valid security concern and have filed a bug in our system.
-We will reply to you again when the status of the bug changes.
+We will keep you informed of the status of the bug.

     Thank you,